openvinotoolkit/openvino/inference-engine/tools/compile_tool/README.md

  FPGA-specific options:
       -DLA_ARCH_NAME             <value>     Optional.
 Specify architecture name used to compile executable network for FPGA device.

+ VPUX-specific options:
+      -VPUX_PLATFORM             <value>     Optional.
+Specify platform name used to compile network for VPUX device.
+                                             Possible values: MA2490-A0, MA2490-B0, MA3100-A0, MA3720

 ```

 Running the application with the empty list of options yields an error message.